kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## The Build Pipeline Becomes Part of Runtime Performance Engineering
+## The Build Pipeline Becomes Part of Runtime Performance Engineering { #the-build-pipeline }

 This is perhaps the most important conceptual shift.